preetmodi/Image-Similarity/README.md

 Cosine Similarity is used to calculate similarity between the features of the new image and the features of images in the dataset.
 To reduce computation, <b>Approximate Nearest Neighbours</b> can also be implemented instead of comparing with the entire dataset.
 However at this size of the data set, latency was not observed.

+Alternative models such as EfficientNet2M or EfficientNetB1 could be used to improve performance, however, the cost of obtaining features was observed to be approximately 15x the cost for VGG16.

+The Dataset with all the feature vector is split into 4 pickle files to reduce RAM utlization.

+If you have any other questions, please feel free to contact me at preet.modi00@gmail.com